-- Anxiety - a feeling of nervousness, with butterflies, heart racing, trembling, irritability, sleep difficulties
+- Anxiety - a feeling of nervousness, with butterflies, heart racing and trembling

 - Depression - low mood and difficulty enjoying things, tearfulness, loss of appetite and disturbed sleep

-- Mood swings - snappiness or short-temper which people often call 'moodiness'
+- Mood swings - irritability, snappiness or short-temper which people often call 'moodiness'

 - Sleeping difficulties